PirateNetwork/pirate_black_website/README.md

 ## INTRO
 PIRATE is the best of Zcash combined with the best of Monero.
 It's a forced Shielded-transactions (z-transactions) only blockchain, meant for completely anonymous transactions.
 PIRATE is mined into a transparent address, but can only go into a shielded address from there.
 PIRATE is an independent blockchain built using Komodo Platform technology which is privacy transactions only blockchain.
-PIRATE is feature complete for what it does, there is no need for any more PIRATE core improvements.
+PIRATE is feature complete for its goal: complete anonymity.

+## UPDATE 24/09/2018:

+PIRATE is now secured using dPoW, by only allowing the 64 Komodo Notary Nodes to do the t-transactions needed to secure the PIRATE blockchain.
+Update of komodod is required!
+See below.

+## PIRATE PROPERTIES

 - Komodo Assetchain
 - Independent blockchain
 - Privacy/Shielded/z tx only chain.
-No Transparent transactions possible on PIRATE chain.
+No transparent transactions possible on PIRATE chain.
+- Probably has the most shielded coins of all other coins, even more than Zcash
 - Block time aprox 60 seconds.
 - Block halving every 77777 blocks.
    - aprox every 54.01180556 days
 - Block reward of 1 satoshi will be reached in about 5.179214231 years.
 - Total supply of around 40 million.
 Exactly to be 39,821,823.99884100 by year 2023
 - CryptoConditions contracts not possible on this chain, as it's z tx only chain.
-- Can't notarize without special exemptions.
 - Equihash PoW algo blockchain.
 - Alternatively can use Verushash PoW, but has to be used for a 100% PoW chain.